jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   I have another ValueError_ this time for a timestamp that does not match the expected pattern of ``'%d%m%y %H:%M'``
 * ``test_duration_w_hours_and_minutes`` currently sends the timestamps in without a date, so I remove it since all the cases it represents are covered by ``test_duration_w_given_date_and_time``

-  the terminal shows an :ref:`AssertionError` similar to this
+  the terminal shows an :ref:`AssertionError` that looks like this

   .. code-block:: python